 In the case of my son, he has a long way to go, but for companies like Facebook or Twitter, Inc. (NYSE/TWTR), they have the eyeballs, so now it’s all about converting them to money.
 (Read “Two More Internet Stocks to Watch.”)

 If you doubt the euphoria in the social media sector, think about Facebook deciding to put down a whopping $19.0 billion to acquire mobile messaging company WhatsApp.
 The four-year-old company is growing exponentially, with more than 450 million users taking advantage of its cross-platform mobile messaging service each month.
-The deal makes sense for Facebook, as it adds an additional mobile service … Read More
+The deal makes sense for Facebook, as it adds an additional mobile service to its … Read More

 We all know about some of the insane valuations with social media and Internet services stocks, such as Twitter, Inc. (NYSE/TWTR), Facebook, Inc. (NASDAQ/FB), and Yelp, Inc. (NYSE/YELP), as I have discussed in these pages before.
 (Read “Two More Internet Stocks to Watch.”)